 For XLR's (3-pin or otherwise), insert the plug (male connector) into the jack (female connector) so that the 3 pins are aligned.
 The XLR connectors are designed so that there is only one way to connect the pins together, which makes it easy.

-For phone connectors, the connection is even easier, though more thought must be put into determining if the connections are compatible.
-We’ll take the aforementioned Rode SmartLav for example.
-Once we’ve established that the 3.5 mm jack is a properly wired TRRS (like that of the iPhone headphone jack, which uses the newer CTIA/AHJ wiring standard), we simply insert the TRRS plug into the TRRS jack.
+The connection is even easier for phone connectors, though more thought must be put into determining if the connections are compatible.
+We'll take the aforementioned Rode SmartLav+, for example.
+Once we've established that the 3.5 mm jack is a properly wired TRRS (like that of the iPhone headphone jack, which uses the newer CTIA/AHJ wiring standard), we simply insert the TRRS plug into the TRRS jack.

-When connected, there is an actual electrical connection between the wires of the plug and the jack which allows for signal flow.
-This is why it’s so crucial to have wiring standard (pin 1 of the plug connects to pin 1 of the jack, tip of the plug connects to tip of the jack, and so on).
+When connected, there is an actual electrical connection between the wires of the plug and the jack, which allows for signal flow.
+This is why it's crucial to have wiring standards (pin 1 of the plug connects to pin 1 of the jack, the tip of the plug connects to the tip of the jack, and so on).

 Signal Flow From Microphone Plugs To Microphone Jacks